djmannion/img_freq_web/README.md

 # Interactive image Fourier analysis website

-This hosts the code and files for a website that allows for interactive exploration of image Fourier analysis&mdash;potentially useful for teaching purposes.
+This hosts the code and files for a website that allows for interactive exploration of image Fourier analysis&mdash;potentially useful for teaching.

 Contents: